donfour/simple-react-clipboard/README.md

 A simple and flexible React utility component for copying texts to the clipboard.
 [Demo and sample code here](http://donfour.github.io/simple-react-clipboard).

+## Why This?

+Existing React clipboard libraries are restrictive (e.g. you can only trigger copy on click / you must render a button or a span).
+Simple React Clipboard allows you to trigger `copy` whenever and however you want, with whatever component that fits your use case.

 ## Getting Started
 ```
 npm i simple-react-clipboard